bimp/devops-challenge/dataimport/README.md

  running locally to populate dynamodb table.
  - multi-tenancy handled via a S3 prefix path and providerId field in DynamoDB table
+ - still need to add more record validation
+ - still need to deploy Lambda function and implement the S3 to Lambda trigger

 ---
  - In Steps 1 and 2, the application will know the providerId to help generate the initial s3 csv artifact file path